I made SO MANY mistakes in my first year of homeschooling.

 And what are you supposed to teach for each of those subjects?

-Check out my 1st Grade Curriculum choices below!
+Check out my first grade homeschool curriculum choices below!

 Once I did a few pages with my 1st grader, she was able to get the hang of it and she does much of it independently now.
 This is a huge help when homeschooling multiple kids!